-- Where GemStone is installed-All GemStone users must have a GEMSTONE environment variable that points to the GemStone installation directory, such as \users\GemStone6.3 The directory %GEMSTONE%\bin should be in your search path for commands. - Which configuration parameters to use-Because each GemStone session can have its own configuration file, some users may need a second environmental variable, such as GEMSTONE_EXE_CONF.
+- Where GemStone is installed All GemStone users must have a GEMSTONE environment variable that points to the GemStone installation directory, such as \users\GemStone6.6 The directory %GEMSTONE%\bin should be in your search path for commands. - Which configuration parameters to use Because each GemStone session can have its own configuration file, some users may need a second environmental variable, such as GEMSTONE_EXE_CONF.
 If no other file is found, the session uses system defaults.
-For further information, see "To Set Up the User's Environment" on page 126 and "How GemStone Uses Configuration Files" on page 372.
+For further information, see "How GemStone Uses Configuration Files" on page 374.